-The graph below sets forth information relating to the historical performance of the Reference Asset for the period from January 1, 2010 through July 31, 2020.

-We obtained the information regarding the historical performance of the Reference Asset from Bloomberg Financial Markets.
+The graph below sets forth the information relating to the historical performance of the Reference Asset for the period of January 1, 2010 through November 11, 2020.
+We obtained the information in the graph from Bloomberg Financial Markets.

 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg Financial Markets.
 The historical performance of the Reference Asset should not be taken as an indication of its future performance, and no assurance can be given as to the Final Level of the Reference Asset.
-We cannot give you assurance that the performance of the Reference Asset will result in any positive return on your investment.
+We cannot give you assurance that the performance of the Reference Asset will result in any positive return on your initial investment.